Toggle the Widgetbar

 - All Salt Lake County Parks and Recreation rules and regulations apply and must be followed.

 GENERAL RULES OF THE RIDGE

 - When traveling opposing directions, pass to the right (just like driving a car).
-Pilot on the “inside” with the ridge to their right has right-of-way.
+A pilot on the “inside” with the ridge to their right has the right-of-way.